ppoffice/hexo-theme-icarus/source/_posts/Getting-Started.md

 tags:
 - Getting Started
 ---
-Icarus is a modern, simple, and delicate theme for the static site generator Hexo.
+A simple, delicate, and modern theme for the static site generator Hexo.
 Its versatile layout configuration allows you to set up a single or multiple-column (up to three column) blog easily.
 Additionally, it offers plentiful [plugins](/hexo-theme-icarus/categories/Plugins/) and pluggable [widgets](/hexo-theme-icarus/categories/Widgets/) so that you can enable the features you want in no time.
 And with the all-new API designing, Icarus makes the development of this theme painless for developers and users.

 <!-- more -->